MicrosoftDocs/Hololens/hololens/hololens2-moving-platform.md

 HoloLens needs to be able to track your head position with [6 degrees of freedom](https://en.wikipedia.org/wiki/Six_degrees_of_freedom) (X, Y, Z translation and roll, pitch, yaw rotation) in order to show stable holograms.
 To do that, HoloLens tracks two similar pieces of information from two separate sources:

-1. Visible light cameras – which track the environment, e.g., the physical room in which you are using the HoloLens
+1. Visible light cameras – which track the environment, for example, the physical room in which you are using the HoloLens
 1. Inertial Measurement Unit (IMU), – which consists of an accelerometer, gyroscope, and magnetometer that tracks your head motion and orientation relative to Earth

 Information from these two sources is compounded to track your head position at a low latency and high enough frequency in order to render smooth holograms.